TrillOnGit/TrillOnGit.github.io/_posts/2023-10-20-card-creator.md

 }
 ```

 The core of my work on this project was to oversee the processes of storing the user's input, then taking those stored values from the database, and using that data to display the result of the user's input (the card generated from the saved data).
-I did this by first taking the user input from a CSS table that they filled out, and saving it into our SQLite database.
+I did this by first taking the user input from an HTML form that they filled out, and saving it into our SQLite database.
 Then, when querying for the display of the card, the saved data would be passed into a class that would handle the data, converting it into more useful values for the visual display.
-Additionally, we used Razor page Authentication to associate cards with specific user IDs that were tied to passwords and emails - this allowed us to utilize a central database where users could access their account's data across devices without seeing other user information.
+Additionally, we used Razor page Authentication to associate cards with specific user IDs that were tied to passwords and emails - this allowed us to utilize a central database where users could access their account's data across devices without seeing other users' information.

-Much of the backend work was done within the card class, and having fleshed that out I thought I'd go through some of the code.
-So, the obvious values we needed (if you know about the rules of Magic: The Gathering) are the colors for the card, rarity, the illustrator, the name, the type, the sub-type, power, toughness, description, and flavour text.
-But, we also need some other things - we need the user's id to be tied to the card, we need to save the image they use, we need to store an ID for the card itself, and we should store if it is legendary, but we also need to store what combination of colors on the card is going to result in the card's inner border changing color and its outer frame changing color.
+Much of the backend work was done within the card class, so I think I'll go through some of its code.
+So, the values we need (if you know about the rules of Magic: The Gathering) are the colors for the card, rarity, the illustrator, the name, the type, the sub-type, power, toughness, description, and flavour text.
+But, we also need some other things - we need the user's id to be tied to the card, we need to save the image they use, we need to store an ID for the card itself, and we should store if it is legendary.

-These items being dependent on certain color values makes storing these values more complex than storing simple strings, we need to store colors as binaries, and then after storing those we still need to give back those values in a string format.
-So, we utilize polymorphism since one of these ideas is commonly used in converting to strings, naming a method 'ToString' and another we name the conventional 'Parse'.
+In Magic, a card's framing is dependent on the number of color values that the card has.
+The user provides the color as a string, and we store the colors as integers.
+Then, after storing those, we still need to give back those values in a string format.
+So, we utilize polymorphism since converting to strings is commonly done with the 'ToString' method, and we name our method to convert in the opposite direction the conventional 'Parse'.
 These were defined in our ManaCost class along with the values for each color we can have.

 This code checks if there are values of white, blue, black, etc. and appends the corresponding character to the string if it is there.
 Then, if the string is not empty it returns it, otherwise, it returns "0".